ethsu1/deepRL/README.md

 ![Image](https://github.com/ethsu1/deepRL/blob/master/images/Neural_Network_Q_Learning_loss.png?raw=true "neural network q learning loss")\

 ![alt text](https://github.com/ethsu1/deepRL/blob/master/images/dqn.gif?raw=true)\

-Now that I had my fun messing around with different ML models with Q learning, I wanted to recreate models that would "solve" the environment using different reinforcement learning algorithms
+Now that I had my fun messing around with different ML models with Q learning, I wanted to recreate models that would "solve" the environment using different reinforcement learning algorithms.

 # What's the difference between SARSA and Q Learning?
 SARSA is an on-policy algorithm while Q learning is off-policy.
 So this means for SARSA, when updating the Q-values, it follows